HazelPhoniePalang/CRUD-with-Database/README.md

 ## Technologies Used
 - PHP (7.4 or higher recommended)
-- MySQL / MariaDB
+- MySQL
-- HTML / CSS (for user interface)
+- HTML / CSS / Bootstrap
-- Apache/Nginx (XAMPP, WAMP, or LAMP)
+- Apache (XAMPP)

 ---

+## Purpose

+This project is intended for:

+- Learning PHP database connectivity
+- Understanding CRUD operations
+- Practicing backend web development fundamentals

+---

+## License

+This project is open-source and intended for educational use.